jaredpiedt/dotfiles/README.md

 # dotfiles

-This repository contains my personal configuration files (dotfiles), managed with Nix.
+This repository contains my personal configuration files (dotfiles), managed with [Nix](https://nixos.org/) and [Home Manager](https://nix-community.github.io/home-manager/).
 These dotfiles automate the setup and configuration of development tools, terminal settings, and more.

 ## Dependencies